G1b0r/MCASS/DESCRIPTION.md

 # This file was created in order to make both the server and end device side of the workflow be more easily understood, while also clarifying and listing all configuration options

-### CONFIGURATION.txt entries and their default values:
+## CONFIGURATION.txt format, possible entries and their default values:

+### Formatting
+  - Each entry has to be written into a new line
+  - Each line consists of 3 parts:
+    - The name of the paramter you want to give:
+      - Start of the line, written in caps lock
+    - "=" separator
+    - And the value you want to set it to

+### Possible entries

  - PROTOCOL_TIMEOUT_SHORT = 0.5
    - Time after which frequent protocols are executed